Chemistry Learner

 Uses and Applications of Fehling’s Solution

 Fehling’s solution is used to test for monosaccharides.
-The most important application is to detect reducing sugar like glucose.
-Excess of glucose in blood and urine can lead to diabetes.
-Fehling’s reagent is also used in the breakdown of starch to glucose syrup and maltodextrins, a polysaccharide used as a food additive [1].
+The most important application is to detect reducing sugars like glucose.
+Excess glucose in blood and urine can lead to diabetes.
+Fehling’s reagent is also used to break down starch into glucose syrup and maltodextrins, a polysaccharide used as a food additive [1].

 FAQs